mhananem/privacy-compliance-project/README.md

 ## The question

-Under GDPR and France's CNIL guidelines, **refusing cookies must be as easy as accepting them**.
+Under GDPR and European Data Regulators guidelines, **refusing cookies must be as easy as accepting them**.
 In practice, many sites show a slick "Accept" button and either hide the reject option or make clicking it do nothing at all.